| |

 Can you make this Mediterranean chopped salad ahead of time?

 Chopped salads always taste best when they're super fresh but leftovers will keep in an airtight container in the refrigerator for a day.
-Just make sure you only add the dressing to the portion you'll be eating.
+If you think you might not finish the entire portion, remove part of it and only add dressing to the portion you'll eat.
 If you add the dressing to everything, it will be soggy the next day.

 Recipe